"Strange! I just realized that Lex Luthor has the same initials as Lana Lang! LL! — Will Luthor become a great scientist? Or... a criminal?"

 - In Gunnerkrigg Court, the names of the three most important locations in Antimony's life all start with G: the titular court, Good Hope Hospital, and Gillitie Wood.
 Don't know if that's just a coincidence or what.

-- In Everyday Heroes, Mr. Mighty and his two brothers are Marion, Michael, and Morrison.
+- Mr. Mighty and his two brothers are Marion, Michael, and Morrison.

 - Also, the neighborhood moms are Jane, Joan, Jenny, Ginny, June, Jan, and Jin; the single dads are John and Jean (French).

-- All of the FreakAngels have a hard 'k' sound in their name.
+- All of the FreakAngels have a 'k' or hard 'c' sound in their name.

-- Homestuck's main four share initials with their ectobiological ancestors; all of the Egbert-Harley-Crocker genetic clusterfuck have names beginning with J.
+- Homestuck's main four share initials with their ectobiological ancestors; all of the Egbert-Harley-Crocker-English genetic clusterfuck have names beginning with J.

-- The Powerpuff Girls (they all start with B).
-There's also the Rowdyruff Boys and Powerpunk Girls.
+- The Powerpuff Girls (all three of the girls' names start with B; Blossom, Bubbles, and Buttercup).
+There's also the Rowdyruff Boys (Brick, Boomer, and Butch) and Powerpunk Girls (Berserk, Brat, and Brute).

 - South Park has the McCormick siblings, whose names all start with "K"; Kevin, Kenny, and Karen.

-- The Little Mermaid: King Triton's seven daughters have names that start with "A".
+- The Little Mermaid (1989): King Triton's seven daughters have names that start with "A".

-- The Duggar family, who gave all 19 of their kids names starting with J. This led to names like Jinger.
-Go ahead, take a guess at the pronunciation.
-It's pronounced like Ginger.
+- The Duggar family, who gave all 19 of their kids names starting with J. This led to names like Jinger, pronounced "ginger".
 This started out by coincidence, then when the Duggars realized the trend, they did not want to have a child who was the odd one out and then they kept having kids...
 However, that does not explain why they used Jinger before they used Jennifer (to Jennifer Duggar's future relief).

 - Former US President Lyndon B. Johnson liked his initials so much that not only did he enjoy being known solely by them (LBJ), but married Claudia, who self-titled herself "Lady Bird," later becoming Lady Bird Johnson, and named his two daughters Lynda Bird Johnson, and Luci Baines Johnson.
 If that wasn't enough, during office, he also had a beagle named - you guessed it - Little Beagle Johnson.
 Among other pets he blessed with his initials.